 Introduction

 When two peoples encounter each other as a result of proximity, trade, or occupation, a situation of linguistic influence arises.
 In the case under discussion, Hebrew and Arabic are languages that have come into contact with each other over the course of history.
 In situations where two language systems encounter and interact with each other, a mutual influence of language categories arises.
 According to Weinrich, languages in contact exhibit mixing in terms of vocabulary, phonetics, and syntax.
-This mixing usually occurs when a bilingual speaker employs words from the donor language in the recipient language or identifies a phoneme from the secondary system with a phoneme from the primary system, i.e. the native language (Weinrich, 1968, p.14).
+This mixing usually occurs when a bilingual speaker employs words from the donor language in the recipient language or identifies a phoneme from the secondary system with a phoneme from the primary system, i.e. the native language.
 According to Karttunen, when language contact occurs, in general the most immediate, significant, and intense influence is seen in vocabulary, more than in any other dimension of language.
-It seems that influence on phonology is the second most intense after vocabulary, whereas syntax is the most resistant area to influence (Karttunen, 1977, p.183).
+It seems that influence on phonology is the second most intense after vocabulary, whereas syntax is the most resistant area to influence.

 It should be noted when two languages are in close proximity, they often share numerous words that are etymologically cognate.
 This is frequently the case in Hebrew and Arabic.
 As a result, Arabic words and expressions are the backbone of Israeli slang.
 Arabic words mirror Israeli Hebrew slang, as keywords which represent traits, feelings, everyday discourse, and more.
-Mar'I, 2020, p.
-11).

 Israeli Arabs exhibit a classic example of bilingualism, since they speak Hebrew in addition to their native Arabic.
 Ferguson divided Arabic into the high variety (classical) and the spoken language, i.e. the low variety, which is used in everyday life.
-The latter is exempt from the normative rules of the classical language, since one can find a relatively large number of foreign elements in spoken Arabic in contrast to literary Arabic, which tries to preserve normativity (Ferguson, 1959, p.336).
+The latter is exempt from the normative rules of the classical language, since one can find a relatively large number of foreign elements in spoken Arabic in contrast to literary Arabic, which tries to preserve normativity.
 When cultures encounter each other in their various forms, language serves as the vehicle for this encounter, but the field of power usually expresses a linguistic superiority, which is likely related to the cultural dominance of one culture over another.
 Below, we discuss the permeation of Hebrew words into spoken Arabic in Israel.
 This study argues that the Israeli government is content with the phenomenon of language mixing, and even encourages it, albeit covertly.
 Further, it is reasonable to assume that the phenomenon of language mixing will demonstrate that the influence of Hebrew on spoken Arabic occurs in vocabulary, since, as noted above, influence on vocabulary is the most significant.
 In addition, we argue that the Israeli government encourages this phenomenon, since it is in line with its language policies.

 For the purposes of this study, we recorded 20 free, natural conversations within the Arab sector in Israel.
 The participants in the conversations comprised male and female adults, young people, and older people.
 Participants were selected at random and reflect a wide spectrum of the population in terms of educational level—elementary, high school, and higher education.
 Conversational topics were taken from everyday life, and included education, customs, tradition, sport, food and cooking, music, etc. From the recordings, we attempted to examine how Hebrew words had permeated spoken Arabic.
 Further, the study addressed the status of Hebrew among Arabs in Israel, the factors affecting Hebrew proficiency among Arabs in Israel, and the language policies of the Israeli government regarding Hebrew, in order to demonstrate that the phenomenon of Hebrew words permeating into spoken Arabic is in line with Israeli government policy, and that therefore the government is supportive of this.